bt3gl/building_blog/content/natas_wargames.md

 > http://natas16.natas.labs.overthewire.org/?needle=$(grep%20-E%20^a.*%20/etc/natas_webpass/natas17)banana&submit=Search

-This allows us to write the following script:
+So we can write the following script:

 ```python